tonyxiao/openSDKs/README.md

   </a>
 </p>

+> **NOTE:**
+> This repo is fully working but documentation is still work in progress.
+In the mean time please check the [examples folder](https://github.com/useVenice/openSDKs/tree/main/examples) folder for usage guide and the [sdks folder](https://github.com/useVenice/openSDKs/tree/main/sdks) for a list of pre-packaged SDKs.

 OpenSDKs is a repository of type-safe, ready-to-use SDKs, for all your external APIs - powered by a zero abstraction lightweight runtime that embraces fetch and HTTP.

 ## Basic Usage